 Robust PSA applications will support a more nuanced approach to this process.
 They will allow for the decentralization of approvals with a threshold set for secondary review.
 If, for example, a project manager writes off more than $1,000 worth of labor, that specific invoice would be flagged.
 A senior manager would then review the adjustments.
 This delivers the best of both worlds to a consulting firm.
 It provides an efficient invoice review and approval process, and also delivers enough control to drive accountability and accuracy.

-The Bottom-line on Invoicing for Professional Services Work
+The Bottom-line on Professional Services Billing

 An exciting aspect of the professional services industry is that new firms are being started every day.
 This can also be one of the scariest aspects.
 Growing firms will focus less on process and discipline, and more on putting out fires or getting the job done.
 Through my experience, the invoicing workflow is often a victim of this paradox—inefficient, error-prone, and non-scalable.
 Excel based invoice templates just exacerbate the problem.